jesuspabloalfaro/Spring2024/CSC139/YT Lectures/Lecture 15.md

 - Producer launches the Consumer
 - On single CPU with a single core, there is context switching between the Producer and Consumer running *concurrently*
 	- If there is more cores, they would run *parallelly*
+- Parent and Child have *different* address spaces
+- Parent and Child run the same code (unless `exec` is called specifying a specific file path)

 ## Process Termination
 - Process executes last statement and then asks the operating system to delete it using **exit()** system call